iiX0Lords/MenKisserCentral/README.md

 # MenKisserCentral - A Pixelgun 3D PC Cheat
-> Thanks to stanuwu for the original project
+> Thanks to stanuwu & hiderikzki for the original project

 > Requires BepInEx 6 IL2CPP